-Both peritoneal dialysis and haemodialysis have been suggested for removing paraquat from the blood stream and thereby reducing availability to the lungs.
-Charcoal haemoperfusion was initially demonstrated to remove paraquat from the blood of beagle dogs (Maini and Winchester, 1975).
-Haemoperfusion appeared to reduce mortality in dogs when given within 12 h of administration of paraquat (Widdop et al., 1975), although more recent studies in the dog have indicated that unless started within 2 hours of exposure it is unlikely to reduce the paraquat content in the lungs (Pond et al., 1993).
+Both peritoneal dialysis and hemodialysis have been suggested for removing paraquat from the bloodstream and thereby reducing availability to the lungs.
+Charcoal hemoperfusion was initially demonstrated to remove paraquat from the blood of beagle dogs (Maini and Winchester, 1975).
+Hemoperfusion appeared to reduce mortality in dogs when given within 12 h of administration of paraquat (Widdop et al., 1975), although more recent studies in the dog have indicated that unless started within 2 h of exposure it is unlikely to reduce the paraquat content in the lungs (Pond et al., 1993).